Discover merchant services: What businesses need to know

 Businesses that accept Discover cards as payment may see benefits including lower transaction fees and access to a broad customer base.
 The benefits of accepting Discover are outlined below.

-Discover cardholders are often very loyal because of the card’s customer-friendly features.
+• High customer loyalty: Discover cardholders are often very loyal due to the card's customer-friendly features.
 By accepting Discover, businesses can tap into this loyal customer base.
-Cardholders may choose to buy from businesses that accept Discover over those that don’t in order to take full advantage of their Discover cash-back rewards.
+Cardholders may choose to buy from businesses that accept Discover over those that don't in order to take full advantage of their Discover cash-back rewards.

-Discover is easily integrated with modern POS systems and ecommerce platforms, which can enhance the customer's checkout experience.
+• Easy digital integration: Discover is easily integrated with modern point-of-sale (POS) systems and ecommerce platforms, which can enhance the customer's checkout experience.
+For example, Discover is integrated with Stripe Terminal and enabled by default on all Stripe-hosted payment options.

 Challenges of accepting Discover